What Makes Merriam Special

 Community Day

 Early in the year, our school gathers together in family groups and participates in team building activities for half the school day.
-This allows us to launch the year, connected to one another.
+This allows us to launch the year, celebrate the school-wide annual theme and connect to one another.

 Theme Day